-Any time someone sustains an injury, it generally goes through three stages of tissue healing.
-In general, massage effectively treats many injuries in conjunction with exercise rehabilitation.
+Any time someone supports an injury, it naturally goes through three stages of tissue healing.
+In general, massage helps exercise effectively treats many injuries in conjunction with exercise rehabilitation.

-Massage therapists take a remedial exercise course during their study of massage therapy.
+Massage therapists take a corrective exercise course during their study of massage therapy.
 This is great as it helps them work with fitness and strength training professionals.

 I will look at the benefits massage therapy provides for exercise for each stage of tissue healing.